 As of August 1998, no new material has been added to the Northwest History Index.
 It is continued by the British Columbia Index.

-The 1700's marked a period of European exploration and contact with coastal aboriginal groups.
+The 1700's marked a period of European exploration and contact with coastal Indigenous groups.

-- In 1776, a devastating small pox epidemic hit aboriginal communities, other epidemics followed.
+In 1776, a devastating small pox epidemic hit Indigenous communities, other epidemics followed.

 This book gathers the early recorded histories and personal accounts left by Chinese seafarers, Spanish and British naval officers, traders seeking sea otter pelts, colonial surveyors, as well as soldiers, settlers, and other adventurers, starting from many centuries ago.